Looking for a London Neighborhood Guide? Here’s my personalized guide to London Neighborhoods and the best places to live in the city. Enjoy!

 Closest Stations: Camden Town, Chalk Farm, Kentish Town

 Another super picturesque London neighborhood Hampstead is home to the famous Hampstead Heath, a 790-acre park and home to tons of independent bookstores, old pubs, and local markets.
-Rent prices here tend to be quite steep — but the studio flats are reasonable, by London standards.
+Rent prices here tend to be quite steep — but the studio flats are reasonable (by London standards at least).

 Closest Stations: Hampstead